Tamarajo is an avid Bible scholar who loves nothing more than seeking out the treasures in God's Word and sharing them with others.

 — John 4:7-15

 There is so much more to life than what we can see, feel, taste, or touch with our physical senses.
 This woman discovered that there was so much more to her thirst than physical water.
-The desperation inside of her went much deeper than the well she was physically drawing from.
+Her desperation went much deeper than the well she was drawing from.
 "The well is deep, and you have nothing to draw with," she tells Jesus.
-She wondered as we do at times, what could He possibly have that would satisfy her?
-He was showing her that the things she was partaking of would never quench her insatiable thirst.
-If we would only know who He is, "The Source," we would ask Him to give us the living water.
+As we do at times, she wondered what could Jesus possibly have that would satisfy her?
+He showed her that the things she was partaking of would never quench her insatiable thirst.
+If we only know who He is, "The Source," we would ask Him to give us the living water.

 “For My people have committed two evils: They have forsaken Me, the fountain of living waters, And hewn themselves cisterns—broken cisterns that can hold no water.